 The estimate is based on a single, 'typical' night between 1st October and 30th November.
 The date can be at any point during October-November and can change from one year to the next (see above).
-The last possible date this year is night of Tuesday 29th into morning of Wednesday 30th November.
+The last possible date is night of 29th into morning of 30th November, if that night can be defined at 'typical' in an area.